duan602728596/umi-plugin-redux-toolkit/README.md

   ignoreOptions: {}, // Same as the ignoreOptions configuration above, it will be merged
   warnAfter: 800     // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
 Modify the warning time
 };

+// or

+export function reduxToolkit() {
+  initialState: () => ({}), // It can also be a function to initialize the value of redux
+  ignoreOptions: {},        // Same as the ignoreOptions configuration above, it will be merged
+  warnAfter: 800            // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
+Modify the warning time
+}
 ```

 ## Asynchronous injection of reducers